In Kentucky, applicants looking to earn their GED diploma have the option to do so online or at an official GED testing center.

 What is the GED cost in Kentucky?

-In Kentucky, GED testing at a test center costs $120 for the complete GED battery or $30 per individual subtest.
-The online proctored GED exam will set you back $144 for the entire battery or $36 for each subtest.
-Add to that as well the cost of four GED Ready tests ($28).
+In Kentucky, GED testing at a test center or online costs $144 for the complete GED battery or $36 per individual subtest.
+To qualify for the online proctored GED exam, you just reach passing scores on four GED Ready tests ($28), so you can add that as well to the total cost of online GED testing.
 You can, however, register and pay for one (or more) of the four subtests at a time.
 To schedule your tests, you need to set up an account on the website GED.com.